 Counseling & Wellness Services Staff

-Our professional staff are available to answer questions, discuss wellness issues, one-on-one counseling or provide students with referral to campus and community resources.
+Our professional staff are available to answer questions, discuss wellness issues, provide one-on-one counseling or assist students with referrals to campus and community resources.

 Client Services Supervisor

 Carla Benson has worked at EWU since August 2017.
 The favorite part of her job is talking with students.
 She loves getting weird memes from her kids, figuring out which video games her cat likes to watch, and listening to music.

 Cole Evers, M.S.
 Psychological Counselor, Licensed Mental Health Counselor

 Cole has a Bachelor’s of Arts in Psychology with a Minor in Biology, and a Masters of Science in Counselor Education with an emphasis in mental health counseling from Eastern Washington University.

 During Cole’s undergrad, he spent a semester studying psychology in Australia through EWU’s study abroad program.
 During Cole’s graduate program, he was a clinical mental health intern at the EWU counseling center.

 After graduating with his Masters, he moved to Vancouver Washington working with non-profit mental health agencies.
 He gained valuable experience working with these agencies and now applies that knowledge to the university counseling setting.

 He focuses on interpersonal factors and strength-based approaches to assist clients in their journey.
 Cole is designated as the EWU veteran resource centers (VRC) liaison and works to create a line of communication and access for students using the VRC.
 Cole enjoys spending time with his friends and family along with reading, golf, and boating in the summer.